Skip to content

 Remove previously installed version of the Kepler Community Operator

-If you have previously installed the Kepler Community Operator this will need to be removed prior to the installation of the v0.8.z version of the operator.
+If you have previously installed the Kepler Community Operator this will need to be removed prior to the installation of the v0.8.z version or above of the operator.
 This is due to changes to the Kepler API that are backward incompatible.
-Please also note that v1alpha does not promise backward compatibility and backward incompatible changes are expected until the API matures to v1beta1.
+Please also note that v1alpha1 does not promise backward compatibility and backward incompatible changes are expected until the API matures to v1beta1.

 To remove the Kepler Operator use the Uninstall Operator Script in the Kepler-Operator repo

-• Run the uninstall script to check the installed version of the operator
+• Run the uninstallation script to check the installed version of the operator

 ./hack/uninstall-operator.sh